-Though it seems like a lot, my body fat percentage puts me in the “moderately lean” range, which, according to the clinic at St. Luke’s, is anywhere between 12.1 to 20 percent for a man in his early 40s.
-This is described as a fat level that’s “generally acceptable for good health.”
+“Moderately lean”: Though 17.8 percent seems like a lot, my body fat percentage puts me in the “moderately lean” range, which, according to the clinic at St. Luke’s, is anywhere between 12.1 to 20 percent for a man in his early 40s.

 For a woman, the “moderately lean” bracket is higher, 22.1 to 30 percent.
 “Women need a higher proportion of fat on their bodies to aid in hormone regulation,” Bishop explains.

 “We could only have a very rough idea about that seeing as everyone carries their fat differently,” she says.
-“It might be 15 percent; it could be 11 percent.”
+“It might be 15 percent, it could be 11 percent.”

 Now that I know where I’m at with fat, I ask Bishop what I can do to start driving my body fat down while not losing too much muscle.

-Ditch cheap carbs: Trade refined and processed carbs for the high-fiber variety.
+- Ditch cheap carbs: Trade refined and processed carbs for the high-fiber variety.
 Simple carbs like pretzels and soda are quickly broken down into sugars that, if not burned promptly, can be converted to body fat.
 Meanwhile, high-fiber foods like fruits, vegetables, and whole grains keep you fuller with fewer calories and maintain healthy blood sugar levels.

-Get the right fats: Similar to the sustained satiety you get from high-fiber food, healthy fats, like the unsaturated ones found in avocados and cold water fish, help you feel full for longer and slow the absorption of the aforementioned carbs.
+- Consume the right fats: Similar to the sustained satiety you get from high-fiber food, healthy fats, like the unsaturated ones found in avocados and cold water fish, help you feel full for longer and slow the absorption of the aforementioned carbs.